10 Best Places to Live in Boston for Singles and Young Professionals

 Back Bay Is a Walkable Area With a Picturesque Scenery

 How do you feel about walking around and avoiding public transportation altogether?
 Back Bay is one of the top areas for that kind of lifestyle.
 Back Bay got a 96 from WalkScore, putting it amongst the most pedestrian-friendly locations.
 The residents of this Beantown neighborhood get to avoid traffic jams and enjoy a nice walk, all at the same time.

 What attracts people to Back Bay?
 Could it be the large Back Bay Fens Park, or the Charles River Reservation, or maybe all of those shops, cafes, and diners located on Commonwealth Avenue?
 The Goethe Institut and the oldest independent architecture school in the country, Architectural College, are also here.
-While exploring, leave no stone unturned.
+When you are done with unpacking after the move, start exploring, and leave no stone unturned.
 In the end, you will probably be entertained by everything that Back Bay has to give.